lenesk/sokolova.dk/private-danish-language-lessons-online-in-zoom.md

 Private students do not pay VAT; companies pay VAT of 25% added to the listed prices.

-### one-to-one Zoom lessons or pre-exam training session(s) for Prøve i Dansk 3/Dansk 2/Studieprøven (45 min.): 650 DKK
+### a single one-to-one Zoom pre-exam training session for Prøve i Dansk 3/Dansk 2/Studieprøven (45 min.): 850 DKK

 If you decide to book 5 or more lessons, the tuition is as follows:

-### 5 or more x one-to-one Zoom sessions (45 min.): 600 kr. per lesson
+### 5 one-to-one Zoom sessions (45 min.): 700 kr. per lesson

 ### 10 or more x one-to-one Zoom sessions (45 min.) are priced as follows:

- * online sessions on weekdays before 17:00: 480 DKK per 45 min.
+ * online sessions on weekdays before 17:00: 590 DKK per 45 min.

- * online sessions on weekdays after 17:00 or anytime on Saturdays and Sundays: 550 DKK per 45 min.
+ * online sessions on weekdays after 17:00 or Saturdays and Sundays: 650 DKK per 45 min.

-When you buy ten or more lessons, there is an option to split the payment.
+When you buy 10 or more lessons, there is an option to split the payment.
 For example, you can divide the price in two charges.

 ## Cancellations